Psychiatrist, lawyer convicted in Smith drug case

 Eroshevich, 63, was Smith's neighbor and friend before treating her as a psychiatrist.
 Prosecutors claimed the friendship was a violation of professional ethics and called a pharmacist who testified the amount of drugs Eroshevich requested for Smith at one point would have amounted to pharmaceutical suicide.

-The pharmacist refused to fill the request, and prosecutors showed Eroshevich used other pharmacies to get most of the drugs and took them to Smith in the Bahamas.
+The pharmacist refused to fill the request, and prosecutors showed Eroshevich used other pharmacies to get most of the drugs, some under fictitious names, and took them to Smith in the Bahamas.

-"I feel relieved," Eroshevich said.
+"I feel relieved," Eroshevich said outside court.
 "I'm just happy it's over."

 anna nicole smith, entertainment